Two young men look for romance in a shopping mall.

 "Well you go to B. Dalton's then.
 You can have those intelligent women.
 They all think they are some kind of female genius," Barry stated.

-This was where Arthur always stopped.
+Arthur cursed his stupidity.
+He'd done the wrong thing.
+Maybe "The Delta of Venus" was salacious, but he didn't mean anything by it.
+This was where Arthur always stopped, anyway.
 How could he approach this stunning woman if he didn't have his own transportation, and he only had $20.00 in his wallet?
 He considered using Romeo's words to Juliet in Shakespeare's play: "If I profane with my unworthiest hand this holy shrine … ", but he was afraid he'd look silly if he tried.
 Besides, she was taken.
 Why else would she be wearing that gold pendant around her neck?

 Arthur waited for Barry to show up at their designated bench.